 You can also try treating your peace lily with a fungicide.
 Sometimes, root rot can be caused by a fungus that attacks the plant.

-Some of the most common root rot pathogens include Rhizoctonia, Fusarium, and Pythium.
-These will all flourish in overly wet soil and can spread to other pots quickly.
+The most common root rot pathogens include Rhizoctonia, Fusarium, and Pythium.
+These flourish in overly wet soil and can spread quickly to other pots.

-If you’re going to use a fungicide, look for one that contains metalaxyl, fosetyl aluminum, and triflumizole.
+If you use a fungicide, look for one that contains metalaxyl, fosetyl aluminum, and triflumizole.
 Always use these according to the manufacturer’s instructions, which is incredibly important to avoid harming other plants in the vicinity.

 How to Prevent Root Rot in Peace Lilies

-You should try and use sterile potting soil or loamy-type soil rather than dirt from the ground, which can contain the root rot pathogens.
+You should try using sterile potting or loamy soil rather than dirt from the ground, which can contain the root rot pathogens.

-Make sure to dry the leaves of your peace lily often with a clean, dry cloth to avoid the constant presence of excess moisture and avoid creating conditions in which root rot fungus can thrive.
+Make sure to dry the leaves of your peace lily often with a clean, dry cloth to avoid the constant presence of excess moisture and avoid creating conditions where root rot fungus can thrive.

 You can also use about a three-inch layer of fresh mulch at the base of your peace lily, which is a suitable method if you’re growing it outdoors or in a pot.